niculaionut/poetry/README.md

-once we may do, once we may try, upon the autumn's scythe we lie - among all things that changes hunt your beauty shall remain constant.
+once we may do, once we may try, upon the autumn's scythe we lie - among all things that changes haunt your beauty shall remain constant.

 December 11, 2022